Vanguard set to host 2nd mental health summit

 The event which is supported by 9mobile Nigeria and Guaranty Trust Bank Plc., is billed to take place at the Eko Hotel & Suites, Victoria Island, Lagos, on November 24, 2022, and will be chaired by the President of the World Medical Association, WMA, Dr. Osahon Enabulele.

-The Lagos State Commissioner for Health, Prof Akin Abayomi is Special Guest of Honour, even as a Professor of Psychiatry, Professor Francis Olatunji Aina of the Department of Psychiatry, College of Medicine, University of Lagos, will present the keynote address.
+The Lagos State Commissioner for Health, Prof Akin Abayomi is the Special Guest of Honour, while a Professor of Psychiatry, Professor Francis Olatunji Aina of the Department of Psychiatry, College of Medicine, University of Lagos, will present the keynote address.

 Among the host of speakers and panelists lined up for the event is the Chairman of the National Drug Law Enforcement Agency, NDLEA, Brig.
 Gen. Mohammed Buba Marwa (Rtd), who will speak on “Growing Problem of Substance Abuse: The NDLEA Experience.